Looking for a comprehensive SEO checklist to help you rank well?

 Get a Head Start with this SEO Checklist

 SEO is an ever-evolving discipline.
 While this post may not contain everything required to optimize your WordPress website for search engines and people, this SEO checklist will certainly give you a great head start.
-Go ahead and start making the changes you need to in your SEO strategy and on your website.
+Go ahead and make the changes you need to in your SEO strategy and website.

 We hope this post has helped you know the top WordPress SEO tips you can implement on your site.
 You may also want to check out other articles on our blog, like our guide to common SEO mistakes to avoid or our tutorial on using HTML tags for SEO.

 If you found this article helpful, then please subscribe to our YouTube Channel.
 You’ll find many more helpful tutorials there.
 You can also follow us on Twitter, LinkedIn, or Facebook to stay in the loop.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.